 Trading coupons is nothing new to the veteran Canadian coupon saver, but if you are new to using coupons, let me show you how to maximize your coupon savings.

 Swap Coupons For Ones You Will Use

 Many years before we started this blog, we were what many people in Canada would consider extreme couponers but nothing like what you see on the American programs.

 Our pantry was stocked, and our cold room was filled with everyday items that we used, from groceries to health and beauty products.

 We could amass such a stockpiling stash because coupon trading is a great way to stretch your grocery budget.

 Coupon Trading 101

 What is coupon trading?

-In a nutshell coupon trading in Canada is exchanging coupons for coupons whether it be in person or by mail.
+In a nutshell, coupon trading in Canada is exchanging coupons for coupons, whether in person or by mail.

 The idea of the stamps came into play when the person who wanted a coupon you had but nothing to offer you back.